felixkuntz/website/content/authors/admin/_index.md

 My name is Felix Kuntz.
 I am a graduate student in economics at the University of Oxford.
 I hold a Bachelor of Science in Economics and a Bachelor of Arts in Political Science from Goethe University Frankfurt (Germany).

-Before joining University of Oxford, I worked as Research Assistant at the Leibniz Institute for Financial Research SAFE in Frankfurt (Germany).
-During my studies, I completed internships at Deutsche Bundesbank in Frankfurt, the Permanent Mission of Germany to the United Nations in New York City and the Federal Ministry of Economics Affairs in Berlin.
+Prior to joining the University of Oxford, I worked as a research assistant at the Leibniz Institute for Financial Research SAFE in Frankfurt.
+Moreover, I completed internships at the Deutsche Bundesbank in Frankfurt, the Permanent Mission of Germany to the United Nations in New York City, and the Federal Ministry of Economic Affairs in Berlin.

-My research interests include Macroeconomics, Monetary Economics, and Political Economy.
+My research interests include Macroeconomics, Heterogeneous Agents Macro, and Monetary Policy.

 &nbsp;